Saudi Arabia is a desert country located in South West Asia. The Persian Gulf borders the peninsula in the east and the Red Sea in the west.

 A visit to Abha is never complete without visiting the neighboring city of Al-Sooda.

-Al-Sooda is a 30-minute drive from Abha airport and is located in the Sirwat mountains at an elevation of 3000 meters from sea level.
+Al-Sooda is a 30-minute drive from Abha airport.
+It is located in the Sirwat mountains at 3,000 meters above sea level.

 The natural forests of Araar trees cover the mountains around this picturesque city and are home to one of the region’s largest national parks.

-The highlight of a visit to Al-Sooda is the 7-km long cable car ride from Sirwat mountains to the Tahama village, where one can enjoy the peace and nature during the cable car ride.
+The highlight of a visit to Al-Sooda is the 7-km long cable car ride from the Sirwat mountains to the Tahama village, during which one can enjoy the peace and nature.

 Rafha

 This northern city often experiences snowfall and is located on the border of Iraq.
-Rafha is quite like a western winter destination after a snowfall.
+After a snowfall, Rafha is quite like a western winter destination.

-Ex-pats and locals alike enjoy the winter experience locally rather than face the hassles of international travel.
+Ex-pats and locals enjoy the winter experience locally rather than face the hassles of international travel.

 Riyadh